sib-swiss/glittr/README.md

 | last_push   | Last push                     |
 | author.name | Author Github/Gitlab username |

-### Pagination
+#### Pagination

 By default, the API will return all results.
 You can retrieve paginated results by adding the `page` parameter.
-It will use [spatie/laravel-json-api-paginate package](https://github.com/spatie/laravel-json-api-paginate) so you can use the [JSON API pagination format](https://jsonapi.org/profiles/ethanresnick/cursor-pagination) (max results per page is set to **100**).
+It will use [spatie/laravel-json-api-paginate package](https://github.com/spatie/laravel-json-api-paginate) which follow the [JSON API spcec](https://jsonapi.org/profiles/ethanresnick/cursor-pagination) (max results per page is set to **100**).

 ```plaintext
 // Page 2 with 10 results per page